FAQ

 Learn more about hearing aids and hearing loss.

-Most standard hearing aids will last four years or longer on average.
+Most standard hearing aids will last four years or longer.
 Of course, this all depends on your commitment to maintaining your hearing aids and bringing them in for regular cleanings and check-ups.
 All hearing aids will be subject to natural wear and tear, but with the maintenance suggestions we provide, we can help prolong the life of your hearing aids.

 Everyone’s hearing loss and ability to understand sounds is different.
 The decision to wear hearing aids is entirely up to you.
 When you come into our office, we will perform a hearing evaluation, which is the only way to know if you need hearing aids or not.
 Visit us today and we’ll work with you to make your hearing and level of understanding better.

-Hearing aids are designed to provide you with clarity and amplification, so you can hear better than you have in years.
+Hearing aids are designed to provide you with clarity and amplification, so you can hear better.
 Unfortunately, they will not restore your hearing back to what was before you had hearing loss.
 With hearing aids, you will be able to hear better and with better clarity, so you can feel confident to join the conversation again.

 Myth vs. Fact